-Hawk has been practicing and teaching Yoga for 20+yrs.
+Hawk has been practicing and teaching Yoga over twenty years.
+She has served Cornell University for the past ten years as a Yoga teacher for the Department of Athletics, as well as many Cornell related clubs.
 She is trained in Sivananda Yoga and Dharma Yoga.

 Check the schedule for class times.
 Dharma Gentle, Dharma I and Deep Relaxation is for beginners or anyone in the process of healing.
 Dharma II is intermediate.
 Dharma III requires experience, and Dharma IV is for advanced students only!
 Hawk has also been teaching at Cornell University for 10 years.

 Tom Burchinal has been a serious student of Yoga since he began his practice in 2005.
 After 6 years of personal practice he did his RYT200 certification in the summer of 2011 at the Ithaca Yoga Center – Ahimsa.
 He is currently enrolled at the American Institute of Vedic Studies where he studies and practices the higher aspects of Yoga and Ayurveda under Dr. David Frawley (Pundit Vamadeva Shastri).
 Ayurveda has given Tom a clear understanding that every body/mind is totally unique, and should be instructed accordingly.
 For this reason, his public classes are tri-doshic in nature and accessible to everyone at every skill level.
 He is a serious student of asana, pranayama, and meditation, and one can expect each of these elements in his public classes.
 Tom also works privately with students and is available for Ayurvedic-Yoga consultations.
 If interested in a consultation, please email email@example.com.
 Tom bows humbly before all great teachers, past, present, and future.